Niki de Saint Phalle: First marriage and children (1949–1960)

 At the age of 18, Saint Phalle married Harry Mathews, whom she had first met at the age of 11 (he was 12) through her father.
 Six years later, they again encountered each other by chance on a train to Princeton, and soon became a couple.
 Initially, they had a civil ceremony on 6 June 1949 in New York City Hall.
-At the urging of Niki's mother, they also had a religious rite at the French Church of New York the following February.
+At the urging of Niki's mother, they also had a religious rite at the French Church of New York the following February, when their nuptials were mentioned in a US Vogue fashion spread featuring her.

 Although her parents accepted the union, her husband's family objected to her Catholic background and cut them off financially, causing them to resort to occasional shoplifting.
 They moved to Cambridge, Massachusetts so Mathews could study music at Harvard University.
 Saint Phalle began to paint in oils and gouaches but aimed to pursue a career in acting.
 Their first child, Laura, was born in April 1951.
 In 1952, the small family moved to Paris, where Harry continued his studies in conducting at I’Ecole Normale de Musique.
 The new parents were casual, even negligent in their care, but their children would benefit from better financial circumstances after Mathews received an inheritance.

 Saint Phalle rejected the staid, conservative values of her family, which dictated domestic positions for wives and particular strict rules of conduct.
 Poet John Ashbery recalled that Saint Phalle's artistic pursuits were rejected in turn by relatives: her uncle "French banker Count Alexandre de Saint-Phalle, ... reportedly takes a dim view of her artistic activities", Ashbery observed.
 However, after marrying young and becoming a mother, she found herself living the same bourgeois lifestyle that she had attempted to escape.

 For about a decade, the family would wander around France and Europe, living a bohemian lifestyle.
 In Nice, Saint Phalle and Mathews would have separate affairs in 1953; after she attacked her husband's mistress, she took an overdose of sleeping pills, but they had little effect because she was manic at the time.
 When Harry discovered a stash of knives, razors, and scissors under a mattress, he took his wife to a mental clinic in Nice, where she was treated with electroshock therapy and insulin shock therapy.
 Liberated from routine household work, she focused on creating artwork instead and improved enough to be discharged in six weeks.
 Around the same time, her husband abandoned his music studies and started to write his first novel, eventually switching to a career in writing.

 While in Paris on a modeling assignment in 1954, Saint Phalle was introduced to the American-French painter Hugh Weiss, who became both her friend and artistic mentor.
 He encouraged her to continue painting in her self-taught style.